damianhakert/damianhakert.github.io/source/posts/2017-03-22-gitlab-9-0-released.html.md

 [Take a look](https://gitlab.com/gitlab-org/gitlab-ce/issues?label_name%5B%5D=performance&milestone_title=9.0&scope=all&state=closed) at the full list of performance improvements in 9.0 and keep an eye out for further improvements in up-coming releases as GitLab continues to get faster, especially for large installations.

 Did you know, [Gitlab.com](https://gitlab.com) is "merely" a massive-scale implementation of GitLab EE with hundreds of thousands of users?
-This just shows the level of scale that you can run GitLab EE and these peformance improvements should start making a noticeable difference to the speed and reliability of GitLab.com.
+This just shows the level of scale that you can run GitLab EE and these performance improvements should start making a noticeable difference to the speed and reliability of GitLab.com.